Quick Answer: Rental eCommerce Platform Development Cost

 - Return workflow with condition notes, late fee or damage handling, and deposit release process.

 Push advanced analytics, full route optimization, complex loyalty, multi-warehouse transfers, native apps, and vendor marketplace tools into later phases unless they are required to prove the business model.
-The MVP Scope Builder is useful here because it forces first-release tradeoffs instead of turning every operational wish into launch scope.
+A smaller release is not weaker if it proves the rental loop safely.
+It gives the team real evidence before investing in automation.

 Architecture Decisions That Affect Budget

-The biggest technical decision is whether to extend an existing rental/eCommerce platform or build a custom application.
+The biggest technical decision is whether to extend existing rental or eCommerce software, configure and integrate several tools, or build a custom application.
 Off-the-shelf rental software can be enough when your workflows match its assumptions.
 A custom platform makes more sense when the rental rules are your differentiation, when vendor operations are complex, or when your data must connect deeply with internal systems.

 | Decision | Lower-Cost Option | Higher-Control Option | Budget Impact |